micropython/micropython/docs/rp2/quickref.rst

     i2c.writeto(0x3a, '12') # write '12' to device with address 0x3a

     buf = bytearray(10)     # create a buffer with 10 bytes
-    i2c.writeto(0x3a, buf)  # write the given buffer to the slave
+    i2c.writeto(0x3a, buf)  # write the given buffer to the peripheral

 Hardware I2C bus
 ----------------